MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Export-ModuleMember.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

-## INPUTS
+## Inputs

 ### System.String

 You can pipe function name strings to this cmdlet.

-## OUTPUTS
+## Outputs

 ### None

 This cmdlet does not generate any output.

-## NOTES
+## Notes

-* To exclude a member from the list of exported members, add an **Export-ModuleMember** command that lists all other members but omits the member that you want to exclude.
+- To exclude a member from the list of exported members, add an `Export-ModuleMember` command that lists all other members but omits the member that you want to exclude.

-## RELATED LINKS
+## Related links

 [Get-Module](Get-Module.md)